Octelly/tips.octelly.lol/docs/guides/arch-linux-install.md

 #### Root

 This will be the `/` path on your system.
-The most popular partition format for storage partitions on Linux is ext4, however you may want to consider other option as well, such as `btrfs`.
-This guide will assume you're using ext4.
+The most popular partition format for storage partitions on Linux is `ext4`, however you may want to consider other options as well, such as `btrfs`.
+This guide will assume you're using `ext4`.
+This shouldn't need to be larger than about 60 GB.

 #### Home (optional)